Contents

 Synopsis

 LCV can occur in all ages and in both sexes.
 It is more commonly found in adults, but up to 10% of cases are in the pediatric population.
 The clinical hallmark of LCV is palpable purpura: purpuric papules and plaques erupt symmetrically on the shins 7-10 days after an inciting factor.
 Other parts of the lower extremities may be involved, including thighs and dorsal feet.
 Less frequently, the buttocks, upper extremities, and abdomen are involved.
-Initially, purpuric macules may be seen that give way to palpable purpura.
+Initially, purpuric macules may be seen that progress to palpable purpura.
 In more advanced cases, bullae and ulcers may be seen.
 While the majority of cases are asymptomatic, LCV can be associated with pruritus, pain, or burning.

 Pathogenically, antigen-antibody complexes bind to the endothelium.
 The complement cascade is subsequently activated, effecting neutrophil chemotaxis.
 Vessel wall damage then ensues secondary to proteolytic enzymes and reactive oxygen species released by neutrophils.